 Post dinner, we headed towards the famous Siam Niramit show.
 We were greeted by these five muses on the way to the theatre, post which we had to submit our camera as no photography is allowed in the theatre.
 You can keep your phone with you but do not click pictures.

 According to Thai beliefs, Himpaan forest is a place between Heaven and Hell, where mythical creatures exist.
-The glimpses of some elephants and goats during the show cheered up the audience.
+We also had a glimpse of some elephants and goats during the show.
 There were also some jaw dropping aerial acts and stunning performances in water symbolising the glorious Chao Phraya river.
 Siam Niramit is performed by over 150 dancers and musicians with over 500 costumes used and it is one of the largest shows in the world.

 - The Siam Niramit show starts at 20:30 hrs, however, the facility opens at 17:30.
 It is recommended to reach the premises at the earliest as you will require this much time to explore the facility and finish your dinner.